gmos vs non gmos debate

 Controversies Surrounding GMOs

-Critics argue that GMOs may pose risks to human health, pointing to studies that suggest potential links to allergies and other health effects.
+Critics argue that GMOs may pose risks to human health, citing studies that suggest possible links to allergies and other health issues.
+A 2020 report from the European Food Safety Authority (EFSA) reiterated the need for ongoing assessments of GMO safety, highlighting the importance of a balanced analysis.

 Health Concerns

-• Allergenicity: Potential introduction of new allergens into the food supply
+• Allergenicity: The potential introduction of new allergens into the food supply raises concerns.

-• Gene Transfer: Risk of genes transferring to body cells or gut bacteria
+• Gene Transfer: The risk of modified genes transferring to body cells or gut bacteria remains a topic of discussion.

-• Antibiotic Resistance: Possibility of engineered genes conferring antibiotic resistance
+• Antibiotic Resistance: Some engineered genes may confer antibiotic resistance, prompting further investigation.

-• Nutritional Changes: Changes in nutrient profiles of GMO crops
+• Nutritional Changes: Alterations in the nutrient profiles of GMO crops are under scrutiny, necessitating comprehensive research.

 Environmental Impact